-With so many amazing movies to choose from, it's hard to narrow down the most iconic films of the decade to just 10 movies.
-But we'll try!
-Here are our picks for the most iconic 1970s movies!
+With so many amazing movies to choose from, it's hard to narrow down the most iconic films of the decade... but I'm going to try.
+Here are my picks for the best movies of the 1970s!

 10. One Flew Over the Cuckoo's Nest (1975)

 Drama (2h 13m)

 An Oscar-winning adaptation from Miloš Forman, One Flew Over the Cuckoo's Nest is a skillful and stirring drama, injected with bouts of dark comedy.
 Bypassing outdated sexual politics, the psychological drama raised questions about treatment and attitudes toward mental illness.

 Jack Nicholson leads the band of zany, lovable misfits under the watchful gaze of Nurse Ratched, a now-infamous movie villain who has her own Netflix series.
 One Flew Over the Cuckoo's Nest is based on the 1962 novel by Ken Kesey, and was also adapted for Broadway.